KlausC/ResourceBundles.jl/README.md

 subdirectory `resources` of the package directory.

 `bundle = @resource_bundle("pictures")` creates a resource bundle, which is bound to the current module.
 The resources are looked for the resources subdirectory of a package module or, if the base module is `Main`, in the current working directory.

 The object stored in reousource bundles are not restricted to strings, but may have any Julia type.
-For example, it could make sense to store locale-dependant pictures (containing natuaral language texts) in resource bundles.
-Also locale dependant information or algorithms are possible.
+For example, it could make sense to store locale-dependent pictures (containing natural language texts) in resource bundles.
+Also locale dependent information or algorithms are possible.

 The actual data of all resource bundles of a package stored in the package directory in an extra subdirectory named `resources` (`resource-dir>`.
 An individual resource bundle with name `<name>` consists of a collection of files with path names
-`<resource-dir>/<name><intermediate>.jl`.
+`<resource-dir>/<name><intermediate>.[jl|po]`.
 Here `<intermediate>`may be empty or a canonicalized locale tag, whith separator characters replaced by `'_'` or `'/'`.
-That means, all files have the standard `Julia`extension (and they actually contain `Julia`code).
+That means, all files have the standard `Julia`extension (and they actually contain `Julia`code) or a `po` extension indicating message resources in PO format.
 The files may be spread in a subdirectory hierarchy according to the structure of the languange tags.

 Fallback strategy following structure of language tags.